Figurative Language in English Literature

-“Opportunities knock at the door but once”
+“Opportunities knock at the door but once,”

-“Death lays his icy hands on kings”
+“Death lays his icy hands on kings,”

-In above sentence, the words knock and lays his icy hands are the traits of human being are attributed to abstract ideas.
+In the above sentence, the words knock and lays his icy hands are the traits of human being are attributed to abstract ideas.

 Irony is a figure of speech in which the actual meaning is just the contrary of that which is literally conveyed by the language used.
-Irony is reverse of what is stated.
+Irony is the reverse of what is stated.
 It can be a dramatic irony (in drama scene where audience know but actors doesn’t), situational irony (in physical action), or verbal irony (only in saying/ wording).

 Idioms are the short phrases that do not carry surface meaning but they have some implied meaning set by the spoken society and have common significance in spoken language.
 These phrases are confusing if the reader or listener is experiencing it first time.
 It is difficult to guess from the context but these are learned in a culture.
 Idioms are non-literal turns of phrase so common that most people who speak the same language know them.